zeusmedina/cs-implementing-an-arraylist-lab-codeU/README.md

 1. Write an implementation of an ArrayList.

-## Implementing an array-backed list
+## Implementing an Array-backed List

 For this lesson we provide a partial implementation of an ArrayList that uses a Java array to store the elements.
 We left four of the methods incomplete; your job is to fill them in.
 We provide JUnit tests you can use to check your work.